MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 This will allow you to quickly access three important factors:

-- Which group of language packs is representing 80%/90%/95%/99% of your install base?
+- Which group of language packs is standing for 80%/90%/95%/99% of your install base?
 - How many installs of language packs are not covered by this group?
 - What is the saving on WAN/LAN network traffic and impact on internet bandwidth?